Am I An Addict? 6 Signs Of Addiction

-Drug and alcohol abuse not only has negative effects on your health but can also have legal consequences that you’ll have to deal with for the rest of your life.
+Drug and alcohol abuse not only has adverse effects on your health, but it can also have legal consequences that you will have to deal with for the rest of your life.
 Many employers require that you take a drug test before offering you a job—many of them even conduct random drug tests even after you become an employee.
 Refusing to give up drugs could end up making you unemployed, which comes with even more issues.

 Driving under the influence of drugs or alcohol can lead to a suspended driver’s license, usually for 6 months to 2 years.
-You’ll also need to pay heavy fines and may even spend some time in jail.
+You will also need to pay hefty fines, and may even spend some time in jail.

-Drugs and alcohol are expensive, especially when you’re using a lot and constantly.
+Drugs and alcohol are expensive, especially when you are using a lot and continuously.
 Substance abuse also impacts your productivity and success at work and in school.
-The time spent searching for, using and recuperating from drugs can be better spent learning new skills to advance your career.
+The time spent searching for, using, and recuperating from drugs can be better spent learning new skills to advance your career.

 Injuries and Death

-If you use drugs and alcohol, you’re more likely to experience physical injury or be involved in car accidents.
+If you use drugs and alcohol, you are more likely to experience physical injury or be involved in car accidents.
 Even worse, you also have an increased risk of death through both suicide and homicide.

 These drug-related deaths are on the rise, doubling since the early 1980s.
-Alcohol specifically results in 5.2 million accidental injuries and 1.8 million deaths each year.
-It’s estimated that 1 out of every 4 deaths is caused by drugs and alcohol, according to the World Health Organization.
+Alcohol specifically, results in 5.2 million accidental injuries, and 1.8 million deaths each year.
+It is estimated that 1 out of every 4 deaths is caused by drugs and alcohol, according to the World Health Organisation.

-8. National Institute on Drug Abuse.
+- National Institute on Drug Abuse.
 (2012).
-Drugs, Brains, and Behavior: The Science of Addiction.
+Drugs, Brains, and Behaviour: The Science of Addiction.

 Call to Action

-1. Ask 10 friends if they think you have an addictive pattern
+- Ask ten friends if they think you have an addictive pattern.

-2. Write down 5 things your addiction has cost you in the past
+- Write down five things your addiction has cost you in the past.

-4. Make a list of all the friends who you have, how many of them are struggling with addiction?
+- Make a list of all the friends who you have, and how many of them are struggling with addiction.

-5. Write down 10 benefits that you will gain if you will lose the addiction
+- Write down ten benefits that you will gain if you will lose the addiction.

-6. Imagine you have a child, would you be ok with that child having the same life as you are having right now?
-Would you allow him/her to consume for example on the same level that you are consuming right now?
+- Imagine you have a child; would you be ok with that child having the same life as you are having right now?
+Would you allow them to consume, for example, on the same level that you are consuming right now?

-7. What will this behavior cost you in the next year/3 years/5years/20Years
+- What will this behaviour cost you in the next year/3 years/5 years/20 years?